 The ITL also authorises the Minister of Finance to prescribe the expected ratio of a company's liabilities to its equity, which shall be valid for tax purposes.
-Furthermore, on 9 September 2015, the Ministry of Finance released Regulation No. 169/PMK.010/2015 (MoF 169/2015) regarding the ratio of debt and equity for income tax purposes.
+Furthermore, on 9 September 2015, the Ministry of Finance released Regulation No. 169/PMK.010/2015 (MOF 169/2015) regarding the ratio of debt and equity for income tax purposes.
 The regulation provides that the acceptable debt-to-equity ratio for Indonesian companies must not exceed 4:1, which means that this provision will deny the deductibility of the interest in connection with the portion of debt that exceeds the 4:1 ratio.
 In addition, debt-related deductions that could also be denied include fees and charges incurred in respect of the debt.
 Exclusions from the prescribed debt-to-equity ratio are provided for banks, financial institutions, insurance companies, mining companies, oil and gas companies under production-sharing contracts, taxpayers from the infrastructure sector and taxpayers subject to final income tax.
+GR 55/2022 has further expanded the authority for the Ministry of Finance to issue other interest limitation rules, including earning stripping rules (interest deduction linked to EBITDA ratio) and other unspecified methods.